Skip to content

 This is useful during development.
 The command runs continuously and:

-3. Regenerates types only when the hash changes
+3. Regenerates types only when the hash differs from the local one

 TIP